Register your Information for Free Stone Samples Sent Express to You!

 • Regular Cleaning: Outdoor stone surfaces can accumulate dirt, salt, and other debris from the coastal air and environment.
 Establish a routine for gentle cleaning using a pH-neutral cleaner and a soft-bristle brush.
 Avoid harsh chemicals or abrasive materials that can damage the stone.

 • Sealing: Many stones, such as travertine, limestone, and sandstone, are porous and can absorb moisture and stains.
-Applying a high-quality sealer can help protect the stone from water absorption, salt damage, and discoloration.
+Applying a high-quality sealer can help protect the stone from water absorption, salt damage, and discolouration.
 Consult a professional for the appropriate sealer and application instructions for your specific stone type.

 • Salt Mitigation: The presence of salt in the air can lead to efflorescence, a white, powdery residue on stone surfaces.
 To prevent this, ensure proper drainage and ventilation around the stone installation.
 Additionally, consider using a salt-resistant sealer or applying a salt remover solution periodically.

-• UV Protection: Prolonged exposure to the sun’s UV rays can cause fading or discoloration in certain stone types.
+• UV Protection: Prolonged exposure to the sun’s UV rays can cause fading or discolouration in certain stone types.
 Consider applying a UV-resistant sealer or using shade structures to protect outdoor stone surfaces from direct sunlight.

 • Weathering and Erosion: Over time, coastal winds and weather can cause erosion and weathering of stone surfaces.
 Regularly inspect for signs of wear and consider professional restoration or replacement of damaged areas when necessary.